92UKRHUYCOEV/identity-access-management/README.md

 ```kql
 	Standard Identity → Privileged Role Assignment → Alert
 ```
-For a production analytic, we'd enrich this with approved change windows, Privileged Identity Management (PIM) activity, and known administrators rather than treating every privileged assignment as malicious.
+For a production analytic, we'd enrich this with approved change windows, `Privileged Identity Management (PIM) activity`, and known administrators rather than treating every privileged assignment as malicious.

 Now the logic is different:
 	Privileged role assigned does not automatically equal malicious.

 Instead:
 ```yaml